 If you have trouble viewing these PDF (portable document

 format) files, download a copy of the

 free Adobe Reader.

-The blossoms are available in hues of white, pink, red, blue and
+They are available in hues of red, burgundy, green, yellow and

 IN-STORE AND CONSUMER CARE